-Actions tell the product what to do with a given event.
-With actions, you can forward events to a mail recipient or syslog server, store it in a file or database or do many other things with it.
+Actions tell the application that what to do with a given event.
+With actions, you can forward events to a mail recipient or Syslog server, store it in a file or database or do many other things with it.

 There can be multiple actions for each rule.
-Actions are processed in the order they are listed.
-However you can change the order of the actions by Moving then Up or Down.
+Actions are processed in the order they are configured.
+However you can change the order of the actions by moving them Up or Down.